-Will Blackle or Black Google will save energy?
+Will Blackle Energy Saving Search or Black Google save energy?
 If you make the background color of your monitor screen black, does it help to save energy?
 I was recently introduced to Blackle, a site using the Google custom search with a black background which claims to save energy.
 But Google does not seem to agree.

 The Blackle screen displays over 6 million Watt hours saved right now!
 Blackle encourages you to set it as your home page, so you save energy every time you load your Internet browser!